mvrzan/flex-keyboard-shortcuts/README.md

 The 2.1 Flex UI exposes various APIs to interact with the default keyboard shortcuts, as well as adding custom ones.
 The official documentation can be found [here](https://www.twilio.com/docs/flex/developer/ui/modify-keyboard-shortcuts).

+### How are you persisting changes between refreshes?

+User modification to both default and custom keyboard shortcuts are stored into browser local storage and read during plugin initialization.

 ### Supported Flex version

 This plugin only supports Twilio Flex 2.1 and above because support for keyboard shortcuts has been introduced with Flex 2.1.